acly7946/coreutils/README.md

 # Coreutils
-Some of the core unix utilities
+An implementation of the core unix utilities.
+This project does not aim to be GNU compatible.
+It is written for learning purposes and is not intended for daily use.

 | Utility | Not started | In Progress | Working |
 | ------- | :---------: | :---------: | :-----: |